Sula-The-Light/AaDS/README.md

 ![Task 8 (2) ](https://github.com/Sula-The-Light/AaDS/blob/main/Task8%20(2).png)

-Just another input
+One more example

 ## Task 9 — Length (1)

 ![Task 9 (1) ](https://github.com/Sula-The-Light/AaDS/blob/main/Task9%20(1).png)

-I used a recursive function length(String s) and substring() to reduce the string size.
+I used a recursive function *Dlina(String s)* and *substring()* to reduce the string size.
 Each recursive call removes one character and adds 1 to the result.
 This approach replaces iteration completely.

 ## Task 9 — Length (2)

 ![Task 9 (2) ](https://github.com/Sula-The-Light/AaDS/blob/main/Task9%20(2).png)

-Just another ex
+Yet another sample

 ## Task 10 — GCD (1)

 ![Task 10 (1) ](https://github.com/Sula-The-Light/AaDS/blob/main/Task10%20(1).png)

-I implemented the Euclidean algorithm using recursion in gcd(int a, int b).
+I implemented the Euclidean algorithm using recursion in *GCD(int a, int b)*.
 The function repeatedly reduces the problem using modulo operation.
 This method is efficient and avoids complex calculations.

 ## Task 10 — GCD (2)

 ![Task 10 (2) ](https://github.com/Sula-The-Light/AaDS/blob/main/Task10%20(2).png)

-Just another ex
+Example with another value

 ## Conclusion
 In this assignment, I learned how recursion works and how to apply it to different types of problems.
 I understood the importance of base cases and recursive calls.